 Any member of the University community may bring charges against a student for alleged acts of academic misconduct using the procedures of this policy.
 Charges of academic misconduct must be filed within twenty (20) working days of the actual occurrence, or the discovery of the occurrence, which forms the basis of the charge.

-Charges of academic misconduct shall be submitted in writing by the complaining party to the Provost and Vice Chancellor of Academic Affairs ("Provost") using the Academic Misconduct Complaint Form.
+Charges of academic misconduct shall be submitted in writing by the complaining party to the Provost and Vice Chancellor of Academic Affairs ("Provost") using the Academic Misconduct/Plagiarism Incident Report.
 (See Appendix A).
 The charge shall contain the following information.

 If the Provost deems it appropriate, mediation may be suggested to the parties involved in the dispute at any time in the process.
 If all parties agree, a mediation effort will be attempted.
 If successful, the agreement must be reduced to writing.
 Such agreement signifies that the dispute is terminated and no further action or appeal may be granted.
 If unsuccessful, the Provost will proceed as described in this policy.